cybercongress/cybercongress/site/content/post/game-of-links.md

 ## Lifetime summary of every validator

 The easiest discipline.
 You just need to set up your validator node and monitor its lifetime.
-The lifetime means blocks precommits of a validator.
+The lifetime means blocks pre-commits of a validator.

 > Important!
 Your validator should be in the set of active validators!
 Watch your stake!